 - Advanced store integrations.
-Connect Brandsgateway to your store using their Shopify or WooCommerce plugins, enabling features like automatic inventory updates, real-time order syncing, and currency conversion.
+Connect Brandsgateway to your store using their Shopify, WooCommerce, and Shift4Shop plugins, enabling features like automatic inventory updates, real-time order syncing, and currency conversion.

 You can see Brandsgateway’s pricing plans in detail here.

-Although the annual plan is the cheapest per month, most people will probably pay for the monthly or startup package to try out Brandsgateway’s service first:
+Although the annual plan is the cheapest per month, most people will probably pay for the monthly or quarterly package to try out Brandsgateway’s service first: